5 key motivators within the workplace

 Having motivators for employees is important for any sort of business at many different angles.
-Not only does it brand the employer as the company to work for, but it also makes the staff motivated, passionate and loyal to your business.
+Not only does it brand you, as an employer, as the best company to work for, but it also makes your staff motivated, passionate and loyal to your business.

 1. Provide Meaningful and Challenging Work

-Improving employee’s lives may seem like a big task but if we follow the theory of Maslow’s Hierarchy of Needs, the manager or the business needs to be aware of a few simple things in the employees’ life.
-These include physiological needs, safety needs, belonging needs and most importantly self-esteem needs.
-To achieve this, the manager must make time to recognise the employee for their input into the company, encourage them, and provide support.
-This will allow the employee to – in theory – overtime, be happy.
+To achieve this, the manager must make time to recognise the employee as an individual for their input into the company, encourage them, and provide support.
+This will allow the employee to – in theory – be happy.

 4. Compensation & Benefits